Hsin-thefirst/Hsin-thefirst/README.md

 ## Hi there 👋
-- 🔭 I’m currently studying in HKUST
+- 🔭 I’m currently studying in HKUST GZ
 - 🌱 I’m currently learning C++ and Python
 - 👯 I’m looking to collaborate on ICPC
 - 🤔 I’m looking for help with some complex algorithms